Vitamin Wig C invites music fans to fall in love in the Uncanny Valley

 Are they the same inspirations you have today?

-Little Richard, sure.
-Janet and Judy, no. Amusing now and I salute them, but no.
+Little Richard, yes.
+Janet and Judy, no—though I do salute them.

 We live in L.A.—Hollywood—where everyone always wants one of those elevator pitch lines that sum up what a project is about.
 How do you describe your music?